cankut/cankut.github.io/index.md

 title: Cankut's Tech Blog
 ---

+## Github Pages Rocks!

+Finally, I've decided to put my work & thoughts on Github Pages.
+No hassle, free of charge environment.
+No server management, no html/css mumbo-jumbo.
+A little bit Jekyll and Markdown, then you're good to go.

+> ### **Content > Style**

+If you're not OK with ready to use templates, you can always customize!
+Check this out: [Customizing your themes html layout](https://help.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll#customizing-your-themes-html-layout)

+I'll monkey around to get used into here and share my notes as I learn more. :tada:

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/cankut/cankut.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.